pmcollins/gumdrop/gumdrop.sql/README.md

 ```

-Now we have to set up an `Inserter` to be able to insert Person rows.
+The we set up an `Inserter` to be able to insert Person rows:

 ```java